Depression and Loneliness – The Emptiness That Will Probably Never Disappear

 17. Watch TED Talks

 I enjoy watching TED Talks.
 Not all of them, of course.
-I tend to be very picky what I give my time to.
+I tend to be very picky about what I give my time to.

 And although I am very picky with them, there are plenty of 10-20 minutes talks that could cheer you up, change your perception of the world or inspire you to smile… at least for today.